 As a market maker, ForexTime may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
 Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

 ForexTime also offers a number of useful risk management features, such as stop losses (with trailing stops), limit orders negative balance protection price alerts and much more.
 You can see all of the account features offered by ForexTime here.

-Finally, we’ve listed some of the popular funding methods that ForexTime offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that ForexTime offers its traders below.

 ForexTime support a wide range of languages including Italian, Malay, Polish, Dutch, English, Arabic, Chinese, Czech, Indonesian, Russian, Serbian, Slovak, Spanish, French, German, and Greek.

 ForexTime has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.